Pregnancy Discrimination Lawyer in Allentown, PA

 Under some circumstances, discrimination against female employees who are breastfeeding or lactating can violate Title VII.
 For example, a manager’s statement that an employee was demoted because of her breastfeeding schedule would strongly suggest that the demotion was based on the pregnancy-related medical condition of lactation and, therefore, illegal.

-To continue producing an adequate milk supply and to avoid painful complications associated with delays in expressing milk, a nursing mother will typically need to breastfeed or express breast milk using a pump two or three times over the duration of an eight-hour workday.
+To maintain an adequate milk supply and avoid painful complications associated with delayed milk expression, a nursing mother will typically need to breastfeed or pump breast milk two or three times during an eight-hour workday.
 As a result, an employer will be required to provide lactating employees the same freedom to express their breastmilk that it provides to other employees with similarly limiting medical conditions.
-For example, if an employer allows employees to change their schedules or use sick leave for routine doctor appointments and to address non-incapacitating medical conditions, then it must allow female employees to change their schedules or use sick leave for lactation-related needs under similar circumstances.
+For example, suppose an employer allows employees to change their schedules or use sick leave for routine doctor appointments and to address non-incapacitating medical conditions.
+In that case, it must allow female employees to change their schedules or use sick leave for lactation-related needs under similar circumstances.

 Finally, because only women lactate, a practice that singles out lactation or breastfeeding for less favorable treatment affects only women and, therefore, is facially sex-based.
-For example, it would be illegal for an employer to freely permit employees to use break time for personal reasons except to express breast milk.
+For example, it would be illegal for an employer to allow employees to use break time for personal reasons, except to express breast milk.

 Can An Employer Discriminate Against You Because Of Your Child Care Responsibilities?